Joshua Brown, Key Witness Against Police Officer Amber Guyger In Botham Jean Murder Trial, Found Shot To Death

 “Brown was still visibly shaken up from the incident when he took the stand to testify on behalf of the prosecution,” Merritt wrote.
 “His murder underscores the reality of the black experience in America.
 A former athlete turned entrepreneur— Brown lived in constant fear that he could be the next victim of gun violence, either state sanctioned or otherwise.
 We have more work to do deal with the constant threats to our community both from within and without.”

-Merritt went on to say that Brown deserves the same justice that he sought for the jean family, and called on the criminal justice system in Dallas to identify his killer and make sure that person is held accountable.
+Merritt went on to say that Brown deserves the same justice that he sought for the Jean family, and called on the criminal justice system in Dallas to identify his killer and make sure that person is held accountable.

-Though Joshua Brown’s killing has sparked speculation online that his death may have been related to his testimony at the trial that left a police officer convicted of murder, there is not yet any word on a motive or potential suspects in the slaying.
+Though Joshua Brown’s killing has sparked speculation online that his death may have been related to his testimony at the trial that left a police officer convicted of murder, there is still no word on a motive or potential suspects in the slaying.